LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Mm, perhaps.

 JSV: Now, a lot of people don't know that these two paintings are among those that Munch would keep on painting versions of, as if they were photographs of most memorable moments in the painter's life that he had to visit again and again.
-And between these two paintings' different versions, the difference was negligible.
+And between those different versions, the difference would be negligible.
 Now, contrast that with his versions for, say, Jealousy, which were all different, set in different locations, with different sets of characters, different angles, and so on.
-Not so with the versions of The Scream and Madonna.
-And my theory is that these two paintings are connected.
+Not so with the versions of The Scream and versions of Madonna.
+And my theory is that these two paintings are connected, not just for depicting most memorable moments in the artist's life but literally connected.

 MA: No shit.